laurelherting/lmh-headspace/AWS/security.md

 ### NACLs traffic rules & restrictions - apply to Subnets

 ### Using IAM Roles
-    Roles more secure than access key ids
+  * Roles more secure than access key ids
-    Secret access keys - easier to manage
+  * Secret access keys - easier to manage
-    Apply roles to EC2 instances
+  * Apply roles to EC2 instances
-    Changes take place immediately
+  * Changes take place immediately
-    Universal-use across any region
+  * Universal-use across any region
-    No need to specify region, similar to users
+  * No need to specify region, similar to users
-	  Users can explicitly switch roles to perform tasks MFA can be added to specific roles
+	* Users can explicitly switch roles to perform tasks
+  * MFA can be added to specific roles
-    Security optimization recommendations
+  * Security optimization recommendations
-      - to secure resources
+  - use to secure resources

 ### Firewall
-*Let everything in 0.0.0.0/0
+* *Let everything in 0.0.0.0/0
-To let just one IP in X.X.X.X/32
+* To let just one IP in X.X.X.X/32

-### AWS Shared Responsibility Model
-* Know inside & out going into exam to pass
-  * Who's responsible for what with the cloud?
-  * Remember this summary:
-    * AWS Responsibility (OF the cloud):
-    1. Hardware/AWS Global Instrastructure
-    Regions
-    Availability Zones
-    Edge Locations
-    2. Software
-    Compute
-    Storage
-    Database
-    Networking

-  * Customer Responsibility (IN the cloud):
-  * Client-side Data, Encryption & data integrity, authentication
-    1. Server-side encryption
-    file system and/ or data
-    2. Networking traffic, Protection encryption integrity identity
-    3. Operating System, Network, & Firewall Configuration
-    4. Platform, Applications, Identity & Access Management
-    5. Customer Data

-* examples of security in cloud
-  * AWS services used with content
-  * country stored

 ### AWS WAF & AWS Shield
 * AWS WAF is a Web Application Firewall
   * designed to stop hackers